xieyuheng/inner/note/00004-two-approaches-to-the-relationship-between-syntax-and-semantics--initial-and-finial.md

 Which means a *class* is the syntax, and its *objects* are its semantics.

 Or speaking more generally,
-abstract pattern is the syntax, concrete instances are the semantics.
+any abstract pattern is the syntax, and its concrete instances are the semantics.

 [00002]: 00002-model-theory-can-be-implemented-by-class-and-object.md